Selvam (2005 film): Plot

 The movie begins with Selvam (Nandha) coming to Chennai.
 After a quarrel with a person, he suffers a head injury and forgets about his past.
 He rushes to a hospital where he seeks the help of Dr. Lakshmi (Ranjitha).
 Lakshmi assigns Dr. Thendral (Uma) to treat him back to his normal self.
 Selvam does not remember his name, so he is christened as Kannan by the hospital doctors.
 Thendral falls in love with Kannan and expresses her love for him.
-A couple of incidents helps Kannan know about his past.
+A couple of incidents help Kannan know about his past.
 He returns to his village and meets his parents and fiancée Jyothy (Vani), waiting for his return.
 Then, he knows the truth from his sister that he is adopted son to his parents and got abonded from them.Finally, he return to Thendral and reunite with her.